-Looking up from my laptop the room swam before my eyes.
-I felt like my head and the pain inside had somehow distanced itself from the rest of my body.
+As I looked￼ up from my laptop, the room swam before my eyes.
+I felt like my head, and the pain inside had somehow distanced itself from the rest of my body.
 Then I panicked, I had a funeral to lead in a few hours!

-In the days since my sclarel buckle eye surgery exhaustion has surprised me.
-I feel like the rest of my body shouldn’t feel like I’ve run a marathon.
-That said, I did go through a 3 hour surgery last Thursday!
+Exhaustion has kept me company since my surgery.￼ I feel like the rest of my body shouldn’t feel like I’ve run a marathon.
+That said, I did go through a 3-hour surgery last Thursday!

 In truth, I’ve struggled with feeling tired all day since Surgery.
 I sit around most of the day and sleep close to 10 hours a night.

 I have one solution to exhaustion annoyance.
-I just find a mirror and stare at my Sith lord eyeball.
-Deep in the bloody mess of the eyeball I see the scale of the healing work left.
+I find a mirror and stare at my Sith lord eyeball.
+Deep in the bloody mess of the eyeball, I see the scale of the healing work left.
 It helps me to cut me some slack.

-You’d think with a circle of plastic sewed to my eyeball I’d feel more pain!
-In reality my eye only hurts with a dull ache.
+You’d think with a circle of plastic sewed onto my eyeball I’d feel more pain!
+In reality, my eye only hurts with a dull ache.
 Sometimes the eye hurts when I move it suddenly but less every day.

 Headaches mark the more annoying part of recovery.
-Instead of a sharp pain I can bat down, headaches lurk more quietly.
-When I try to study much I get a headache.
-Around 5am daily I get a headache.
-When I play with my daughters, I get an headache.
+Instead of sharp pain, I can bat down.
+Headaches lurk more quietly.
+When I try to study much, I get a headache.
+Around 5 am daily.
+I get a headache.
+When I play with my daughters, I get a headache.
 My surgery eye reminds me of its’ presence with headaches.

 The Monday morning disaster

 I woke Monday determined to prepare well for the funeral at 1:30.
 My body woke determined to stay exhausted and remind me I had surgery.
 After going through the motions of breakfast, coffee, and after breakfast nap, I realized I needed help.